maxbugaenko/dynamax/README.md

 end
 ```

-Create such class for all tables you have created at DynamoDB
-and add all fields to it like above.

 ## Usage
-Here is a small simple Sinatra project with
+Here is a simple Sinatra project with some features
-some features demonstrated:
+demonstrated:

 ```
 require 'sinatra'